geneb/OctoPrint-Delta-Calibration/README.md

 You may run it as many times as you like, but you MUST click the Load EEPROM button before you begin the calibration sequence!
-If you fail to do this, the calibration routine will NOT know what the current parameters are and you'll get poor, bad, or moderately catestrophic results.
+If you fail to do this, the calibration routine will NOT know what the current parameters are and you'll get poor, bad, or moderately catastrophic results.

 Enjoy!